Molecular Geo- and Palaeobiology Lab

 The Microscopy Room comprises several microscopic facilities, including fluorescence microscopes and dissecting binoculars.

-The Molecular Geo- and Palaeobiology Lab's own Unix Cluster consists of 72 cores with 256GB RAM for computationally intensive data analyses.
+The Molecular Geo- and Palaeobiology Lab's own Unix Cluster consists of 368 cores with 3,3TB RAM for computationally intensive data analyses.
 A Galaxy-Server is available for NGS data analysis.

 Infrastructure for genomics and transcriptomics includes a Bioanalyzer and an Illumina MiniSeq.